 - 1. Minimum GPA of 2.5. - 2.
 Nursing courses completed that result in completion of nursing program resulting in RN licensure will be accepted for transfer credit.
 Transfer of non-nursing courses subject to College policy.

-See policy on page 244. - 3.
+See policy on page 259-260. - 3.
 Show proof of RN licensure in the State of New Jersey.
 RNs licensed in other states must obtain New Jersey licensure. - 4.
-Forward copies of liability/malpractice insurance with minimum coverage of \$1,000,000/\$3,000,000.
+Forward copies of liability/malpractice insurance with minimum coverage of \$1,000,000/\$3,000,000. - 5.
+RN applicants must have completed WRT 106/107 or equivalent to be eligible for entry as an RN to BSN student.